JeremieDemarchez/iCasa_Smartwatch/src/site/markdown/detectors.md

 <p>There is no physical consideration for this type of device.
 Indeed, this device is used to return a physical value.
 In our case, we do not care about the way the sensor gives this value.</p>

+<p>It is necessary to have the global variable named Illuminance in a room if you want to use the photometer sensor without getting errors. </p>

 <div class="hCard">Methods</div>